-The principle mills of all this section are those of G. H, Dulle & Sens in this city.
-They are of steam and were built some five years ago first steam flouring mills of this city were built by Mr. G. H. Dulle some time about 1852.
-The old building on Jefferson street is now
+The principle mills of all this section are those of G. H, Dulle & Sons in this city.
+They are of steam and were built some five years ago.
+The first steam flouring mills of this city were built by Mr. G. H. Dulle, some time about 1852.
+The old building on Jefferson street is now converted into a stave factory.

 The new mills of Messrs.
 Dulle & Son are employed exclusively in merchant work and have a capacity of about 50 bushels of wheat an hour.
-Their flour has become famous for its excellence in the markets of Baltimore.
-Boston and indeed all the East.
+(Their flour has become famous for its excellence in the markets of Baltimore, Boston and indeed all the East.
 Editor.)